creativival/CubicPy/README.md

 ![CubicPy Sample Animation Gif](https://creativival.github.io/CubicPy/assets/cubicpy_sample.gif)

 The constructed objects and structures can be observed undergoing realistic collapse processes by tilting the ground or removing objects using physics simulations.
 You can also change the gravity factor to observe physical behavior under different gravitational environments.
+Additionally, you can set initial velocity vectors for objects and launch them.

 ## Installation